Rui-San/LAPR2_2023_2024/docs/sprintA/global-artifacts/user_manual.md

 ## Introduction

+This user manual was designed as a guide to help users navigate and comprehend the functionalities of our application effectively.
+Its purpose is to provide step-by-step instructions for users to operate the application in the easiest way and efficiently.

 ## System Overview

 The main objective of this Java-built application is to provide a solution that supports the activities of an